Environmental Management and Sustainability (MSEM)

 Two-year, Full-time Program:

 In the PSM in Environmental Management and Sustainability program, you will use quantitative methods and analytical tools to manage natural and urban environments.
-You will learn the fundamentals of ecological theory and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
-Project management software will be used to help plan, execute, monitor and control a project in ecological research.
+You will learn the fundamentals of ecology and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
+Project management and Geographic Information Systems software will be used to help plan, execute, monitor and control a project in ecological research.

-The program strikes a balance between theoretical lessons and practical application using mathematical modeling and quantitative statistical methods to explore alternative natural resource management scenarios.
+The program strikes a balance between theoretical lessons and practical application using qualitative and quantitative analytical techniques to explore alternative natural resource management scenarios.
 Students explore topics such as the impact of urban development on ecosystem health and services as they propose and test hypotheses for the abundance and distribution of organisms.
-Coursework includes case studies, site visits and peer learning networks.
+Coursework includes case studies, field research and peer learning networks.

-In the first year, students complete a research project that verifies one of the major theories discussed in courses through field experiments.
-Research is conducted in Austin, Texas, at Wild Basin Wilderness Preserve, a 227-acre eco-laboratory of St. Edward’s University.
+Students conduct research in Austin, Texas, at Wild Basin Wilderness Preserve, a 227-acre eco-laboratory of St. Edward’s University.
 Wild Basin provides interdisciplinary research opportunities that protect and maintain urban wilderness, and promote the importance of environmental education, research, conservation and preservation.

 Industry and agencies seek scientists with project management skills, and graduates of this program will be in high demand.
 This program trains future managers in the ecology of natural resources, urban ecology, environmental management, business and project management.
 Job roles for graduates include planning and implementation of resource management for public agencies, helping corporations develop and implement sustainable practices, analyzing how well a private agricultural firm’s policies meet sustainability standards, and overseeing new urban construction projects to minimize environmental impact.